-Visual Workflow is similar to the Visualforce page for admin – for, by using Visual Workflow, an Admin one can create a powerful wizard for data entry or display a message without writing a single line of code!
+Lightning Flow is similar to the Visualforce page for admin – for, by using Lightning Flow, an Admin one can create a powerful wizard for data entry or display a message without writing a single line of code!

 There may be times when an Admin wishes that s/he could add a Lookup field to Flow Screen Element.
-But, as we all know, unfortunately, Visual Workflow doesn’t support Lookup field.
-As a result, whenever an Admin needs to use a Lookup field, s/he has to useDynamic Record Choice.
+Now Lightning Flow does support the Lookup field.
+Otherwise, an Admin needs to use a Lookup field, s/he has to useDynamic Record Choice.

 Two Screen elements